acmsigsoft/EmpiricalStandards/docs/QuestionnaireSurveys.md

 Jefferson Seide Molléri, Kai Petersen, and Emilia Mendes.
 2020.
 An empirically evaluated checklist for surveys in software engineering.*
 Information and Software Technology*.
 119.

-Stefan Wagner, Daniel Mendez, Michael Felderer, Daniel Graziotin, Marcos Kalinowski.
-2020.
-Challenges in Survey Research.
-In: _Contemporary Empirical Methods in Software Engineering_, Springer.
+Gary C. Moore, and Izak Benbasat.
+Development of an instrument to measure the perceptions of adopting an information technology innovation. *Information systems research* 2.3 (1991): 192-222.

 Paul Ralph and Ewan Tempero.
 2018.
 Construct Validity in Software Engineering Research and Software Metrics.
 In *Proceedings of the 22nd International Conference on Evaluation and Assessment in Software Engineering (EASE'18)*, 13–23.
 DOI:10.1145/3210459.3210461

+Stefan Wagner, Daniel Mendez, Michael Felderer, Daniel Graziotin, Marcos Kalinowski.
+2020.
+Challenges in Survey Research.
+In: _Contemporary Empirical Methods in Software Engineering_, Springer.

 Marco Torchiano, Daniel Méndez, Guilherme Horta Travassos, and Rafael Maiani de Mello.
 2017.
 Lessons learnt in conducting survey research.
 In *Proceedings of the 5th International Workshop on Conducting Empirical